A Unified Framework for Event-based Frame Interpolation with Ad-hoc Deblurring in the Wild: Our Approach

 \subsection{General Architecture}

 The physical model of \eqref{eq:interpo_with_T} indicates that the latent sharp frame at time $\tau$ can be derived from the two consecutive frames and the corresponding events as

-where $\mathbf{G}$ and $\mathbf{F}$ are learned parametric mappings.
+where $\mathbf{G}$ and $\mathbf{F}$ are learned parametric mappings, representing ``Deblur'' and ``Interpo'' function in \eqref{eq:interpo_with_T}.
 Contrary to the formulation of \eqref{eq:interpo_with_T}, $\mathbf{G}$ does not accomplish solely image deblurring, but rather extracts features of both absolute intensities (image) and relative intensity changes (events) within the exposure time.
-We use cascaded residual blocks to model this mapping.
+We use cascaded residual blocks to model this mapping, \ie, ``Res Block'' in Fig.~\ref{fig:model}.
 For each latent frame, previous methods collect the events in both time ranges and convert them to an event representation~\cite{tulyakov2021time,he2022timereplayer}, which may incur inconsistencies in the result~\cite{tulyakov2022time}.
 To mitigate this, we use a recurrent network to naturally model temporal information.
 Thus, we abstract the physical model \eqref{eq:interpo_with_T} to:

-where ${\textbf{EVR}}_f$ and ${\textbf{EVR}}_b$ denote forward and backward event recurrent (EVR) blocks, respectively. \eqref{eq:recurrent_abstract} summarizes the architecture of our proposed method, named \textbf{R}ecurrent \textbf{E}vent-based \textbf{F}rame \textbf{I}nterpolation with ad-hoc \textbf{D}eblurring (REFID). $E_{\tau}$ refers to the events in a small time range centered around $\tau$.
+where ${\textbf{EVR}}_f$ and ${\textbf{EVR}}_b$ denote forward and backward event recurrent (EVR) blocks, respectively. \eqref{eq:recurrent_abstract} summarizes the architecture of our proposed method. $E_{\tau}$ refers to the events in a small time range centered around $\tau$.
 The recurrent blocks accept as input not only current events, but also previous event information through their hidden states.

 Because of the sensor noise and the varying contrast threshold of the event camera sensor, $\hat{I}_{\tau,0}$ ($\hat{I}_{\tau,1}$) approximates the latent sharp image more accurately when the corresponding timestamp of the latter, $\tau$, is closer to $t_{0}$ ($t_{1}$).
 To fuse $\hat{I}_{\tau,0}$ and $\hat{I}_{\tau,1}$ implicitly, we further propose a new Event-Guided Adaptive Channel Attention (\ourfusionmodule) module to mine and fuse the features from the image branch of REFID with adaptive weights determined by the current events: